codeforhuntsville/ideas/README.md

-# projects_leader_board
+# Projects Leader Board

-Projects Leader Board - place to list project ideas, or to add help refine the goals or functionality of proposed projects.
+This is the Projects Leader Board - place to list project ideas, to help refine the goals or functionality of proposed projects.